RefracDevelopment/SimpleStaffChat/README.md

 ### Suggestions

-We do have a suggestions channel that is on [Issues](https://github.com/RefracDevelopment/SimpleStaffChat2/issues) which is reviewed by project maintainers, but feel free to make a pull request to add cool features without posting there!
+Suggestion can be posted in [Issues](https://github.com/RefracDevelopment/SimpleStaffChat2/issues) which is reviewed by project maintainers, but feel free to make a pull request to add cool features without posting there!

 ### License
 Please view the [LICENSE](LICENSE) file for more information on the license of this source code.